ObolNetwork/charon/docs/goguidelines.md

   - The name of the game when it comes to logging is maximize **Signal to Noise** ratio.
     - Many projects have the problem of too much logging.
     - If logs are too much and one can only search for specific logs, then identifying unexpected behaviour becomes very hard.
-    - Our aim is that humans should be able follow ALL logs (up to debug level) of a node with 1 validator.
+    - Our aim is that humans should be able to follow ALL logs (up to debug level) of a node with 1 validator.
   - Keep logging as simple and concise as possible (ask ChatGPT to help you with this).
   - Focus on glanceability and readability, users should be able to scan logs and quickly identify unexpected behaviour.
   - Stick to similar patterns for similar scenarios and packages.